Existential Notation3 Logic: Related work

 \section{Related work}

-When originally proposed as a W3C member submission~\cite{Notation3}, the formal semantics of \nthree was only introduced in an informal way.
-As a consequence, different systems, using \nthree, interpreted concepts like nested formulae differently~\cite{sem1}.
-Since then, the relation of \nthree to other Web standards has been studied from a use-case perspective~\cite{myPhd} and a W3C Community group has been formed~\cite{n3spec}, which recently published the semantics of \nthree without functions~\cite{arndt2023n3semantics}.
-But even with these definitions, the semantic relation of the logic to other standards, especially outside the Semantics Web, has not been studied thouroghly.
+When originally proposed as a W3C member submission \citep{BernersLeeC11:n3team}, the formal semantics of \nthree was only introduced informally.
+As a consequence, different systems, using \nthree, interpreted concepts like nested formulae differently \citep{Arndt19:implicitExplicit}.
+Since then, the relation of \nthree to other Web standards has been studied from a use-case perspective \citep{Arndt19:PhD} and a W3C Community group has been formed \citep{N3-spec}, which recently published the semantics of \nthree without functions \citep{N3-semantics}.
+Even with these definitions, the semantic relation of the logic to other standards, especially outside the Semantics Web, has not been studied thoroughly.

-For RDF, a subset of \nthree, de Bruijn and Heymans~\cite{erdf} provide a translation to first-order logic and F-Logic which uses very similar embeddings (e.g., a tenary predicate to represent triples) as we do in this paper, but do not cover rules.
-Boley~\cite{psoa_n3} covers \nthree in his RuleML Knowledge-Interoperation Hub by providing a translation of \nthree to PSOA RuleML.
-This can be used to translate to other Web-logics.
-However, this work focuses on the representations of rules and does not cover their semantics.
+For \nthree{}'s subset RDF, \citeauthor{erdf} provide a translation to first-order logic and F-Logic using similar embeddings (e.g., a tenary predicate to represent triples) to the ones in this paper, but do not cover rules. \citeauthor{Boley16:hub} supports \nthree in his RuleML Knowledge-Interoperation Hub providing a translation of \nthree to PSOA RuleML.
+This can be translated to other logics.
+But the focus is more on syntax than on semantics.

-In the realm of Description Logics (DL), rewritings in rule-based languages has its own tradition, especially when it comes to handling large amounts of data (see, e.g., \cite{CK2020:rewriting-alchiq} for a good overview of existing rewritings and their complexity, as well as more references).
+In Description Logics (DL), rewritings in rule-based languages have their own tradition (see, e.g., \citeauthor{CK2020:rewriting-alchiq} for a good overview of existing rewritings and their complexity, as well as more references).
 The goal there is to (1) make state-of-the-art rule reasoners available for DLs and, thereby, (2) use a fragment of a rule language that reflects on the data complexity of the given DL fragment.
-Also practical tools have been designed to capture certain profiles of the Web Ontology Language (OWL), like the Orel system~\cite{KMR10:Orel} and, more recently, DaRLing~\cite{darling2020}.
+Also practical tools have been designed to capture certain profiles of the Web Ontology Language (OWL), like the Orel system \citep{KMR10:Orel} and, more recently, DaRLing \citep{darling2020}.
 To the best of our knowledge, a rewriting for \nthree as presented in this paper did not exist before.
 Also, existential rule reasoning engines have not been compared to the existing \nthree reasoners.